PacktPublishing/Data-engineering-with-dbt/README.md

 Please look up the [LICENSE](LICENSE) before using this repository.

 ## Organization of this Repository
-This is not the repository for the dbt project used as a sample in the book.
+This is not the repository for the dbt project used as a sample in the book, even if it includes the code for that project.
 At the end of this readme there is a small presentation of [the sample dbt project](#the-sample-dbt-project)

-The files in this repo represents the evolution of the code as discussed in the different chapters of the book.
+The files in this repo represents the **evolution of the code** as discussed in the different chapters of the book.
 Because of that the files are organized by book chapter.

 When one source file undergoes many substantial changes in a chapter we have provided multiple versions of the file to